 1. Understand what you’re running now

-You can check which ad type you’re currently using by simply clicking into the ads subsection of your Google Ads account.
+You can check which ad type you’re currently using by simply clicking into the ads subsection of your Google or Microsoft Ads account.
 Once there, you’ll notice a column that says ad type to help you differentiate which is which.